pfdubois/BridgeBidding/source/Lebensohl.rst

 Further, if responder has a game-forcing hand he can show other hand types besides a suit of his own:

-* An "fast" :term:`cue bid` is Stayman and denies a stopper in their suit.
-* A "slow" cue bid is Stayman and shows a stopper. ("Slow shows").
 * An immediate bid of 3N over the overcall denies an unbid four-card major and denies a stopper.
 * A "slow" 3N bid denies an unbid four-card major and shows a stopper.